Table of Contents:

 Columns taken from the Trends tab of the Matrix shows how subscribers see WA, DI, and DI2.
 Click DI2 hyperlink to view three statistics within a time series.

 WA is the weighted average flow of open interest or force behind price.
 WA > 80% defines a hot market with increasing participation.
 WA < 20% defines a quiet market with decreasing participation.
-WA < 20% are commonly observed before trend flips.
+This is a common observation before a trend flips.

 Diffusion Index (DI), the distribution and movement of money within the futures and options, represents energy available to support or impede the primary and composite trends.
 Readings above and below 60% and -60% are statically significant bullish and bearish energy builds.
 Extreme readings, observations above and below 80% and -80%, are high energy builds.